Austrian wine: Carnuntum

-The deep soils between Vienna and the Neusiedlersee are rapidly establishing a reputation for well-balanced red wines made from Zweigelt and Blaufränkisch.
+The deep soils between Vienna and the Neusiedlersee have established a reputation for well-balanced red wines made from Zweigelt and Blaufränkisch.
 Being close to Vienna and full of history, the area is a popular area to visit.

 Thermenregion

 The spa region south of Vienna saw two wine regions, Gumpoldskirchen and Bad Vöslau, merged in 1985.
-Climatically similar to Burgundy, with a wide variation in soils, all kinds of grape varieties are made here, many being made into heurigen wines.
-Perhaps the most interesting wines are the Spätrot-Rotgipflers, made from a blend of the local varieties Zierfandler (Spätrot) and Rotgipfler, both of which are white grapes despite their names.
+Climatically similar to Burgundy, with a wide variation in soils, all kinds of grape varieties are made here, many being made into elegant wines.
+Perhaps the most interesting wines are local varieties Zierfandler (Spätrot) and Rotgipfler, both of which are white grapes despite their names, and the red St. Laurent variety.

 Burgenland

 Neusiedlersee

-The east side of the Neusiedler See is also known as Seewinkel, "corner of the lake".
+The east side of the Neusiedler See is home to fruity, fresh Zweigelt wines and rare sweet wines.
 The shallow Neusiedler See (Lake Neusiedl) is one of the few places on earth where noble rot attacks grapes reliably every year.
 This means that botrytised dessert wines can be made more easily, and hence sold more cheaply, than in other areas famous for this style of wine.
 Increasingly, red wine is also being made in this region.

 Leithaberg

-The "hill country" to the west of the lake offers a diversity of terrain that is reflected in the number of grape varieties and styles of wine made here.
+The "hill country" to the west of Lake Neusiedl offers a diversity of terrain that is reflected in the number of grape varieties and styles of wine made here.
 Perhaps the most famous is the Ruster Ausbruch dessert wine from the western shore of the lake.

 Mittelburgenland

 The Mittelburgenland is a southern continuation of the forested hills to the west of the Neusiedlersee.
-The nickname "Blaufränkischland" reflects the dominant variety here, which is the subject of the only red wine DAC and can be very good, the Bordeaux varieties also do well here.
+The nickname "Blaufränkischland" reflects the dominant variety here, which is the subject of the red wine DAC and can be very good, the Bordeaux varieties also do well here.

 Eisenberg

-The most famous vineyard of the South Burgenland, Eisenberg reflects the red, iron-rich soil which imparts a distinct spiciness to the Blaufränkisch grown here.
+The most famous wine-growing region of the South Burgenland, Eisenberg, reflects the red, iron-rich soil which imparts a distinct spiciness to the Blaufränkisch grown here.
 A speciality here is Uhudler wine, made from hybrids with North American species such as Isabella, Concord, Delaware, Noah, Elvira and Ripadella, which was banned for a while after the 1985 scandal.

 Vienna

-There are 621 ha of vineyards within the city limits of the Austrian capital.
+There are 588 ha of vineyards within the city limits of the Austrian capital.
 Vines were grown within the city walls of Vienna in the Middle Ages, although they have now been pushed into the outskirts.
 Riesling, Chardonnay and Pinot blanc are grown on the limestone soils towards Klosterneuburg, whereas red grapes do better on the rich soil to the south of the city.
-Field blends known as Gemischter Satz are common here, and most wine is drunk young in the city's heurigen.
+Field blends known as Gemischter Satz are common here, and most wine is drunk young in the city's heurigen wine taverns.

 Styria

-Under a 2002 amendment to the wine laws, Steirerland (the modern Austrian state) replaced Steiermark (the old duchy, which included the eastern half of modern Slovenia) as the name for Styria on wine.
+Under a 2002 amendment to the wine laws, Steirerland (the modern Austrian state) replaced Steiermark as the name for Styria on wine.
+Steiermark encompasses the accumulated area of the three specific wine-growing regions.